 Review Your Operating Agreement

 The operating agreement that governs your LLC should lay out the process of adding a new partner, including how the members vote on the issue.
-If it does include this information, following the process is important because otherwise a recission action could be brought by the new business partner against the multi member LLC.
+If it does include this information, following the process is important because otherwise a recession action could be brought by the new business partner against the multi member LLC.

 If your operating agreement does not include this process, it may be a good idea to have an attorney draft one for you.
 If you would rather do this yourself, many states have forms that can be tailored to the needs of your LLC.